dylanmtaylor/dylanmtaylor.github.io/posts/2018-04-30-checking_what_ip_addresses_connected_to_your_nginx_server.md

 title: Checking What IP Addresses Connected to Your Nginx Server
 description: Learn how to analyze Nginx access logs to identify IP addresses connecting to your server using command-line tools like awk, sort, and uniq.
 ---
+## Checking What IP Addresses Connected to Your Nginx Server

 My server is behind a [CloudFlare](https://www.cloudflare.com) caching proxy, so it usually doesn't get hit with requests directly, but I was noticing thousands of unique IP addresses looking for files such as `/xampp/phpmyadmin/index.php` and `/db/index.php`.
 These are probably hackers using automated vulnerability scanners against anything that has an open HTTP connection on the internet.
 I got curious where these requests were coming from, so I decided to dig through the logs.